 OSHA has existed for over 40 years but their focus has always been the effect of specific agents (noise, chemicals, dust, and radiation) to workers handling those regulated substances.
 The office or public building or multi-unit tenant building doesn’t have specific agents affecting a select group.

-Office illnesses should be investigated and the office’s environment tested to determine if this office is truly the cause of everyone’s sickness or discomfort .
+Office illnesses should be investigated and the office air quality environment tested to determine if this office is truly the cause of everyone’s sickness or discomfort.
+At Atlantic Environmental we specialize in indoor office air quality testing and sampling.
+Contact us today to get help or learn more.

 Our primary service areas for Indoor Air Quality Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.